RIVER RATING: Class II-IV (If you choose to ride in the raft)

 If you are on our LODGE trip: Your cabin/room has beds and showers…you don’t need to bring bedding or towels, but you will need to bring your own shampoo.

 River attire is very casual – comfort and convenience take precedence over style!

-1 pair of river shoes or sandals or sneakers that can get wet (must have an ankle strap, no flip-flops!)
+1 pair of river shoes or sandals or sneakers that can get wet (must have a secure ankle strap, no flip-flops or crocs!)
 Velcro is okay if in good condition.
 Popular name brands include Chaco, Teva, Keen or Merrell.
 Tennis shoes with wool or synthetic socks are a good option if your feet tend to get cold.

 Two T-Shirts (1 quick dry and 1 cotton for a hot day) □ 1 long sleeve shirt for sun protection and/or cool evenings